-In this review, I will take you through an overview of the Kraken Exchange, which will include supported cryptocurrencies, deposit methods, fees, and security.
+In this Kraken review, I will take you through an overview of the popular cryptocurrency exchange, including supported cryptocurrencies, deposit methods, fees, and security.
 Plus if you’re interested in staking your crypto assets, you can now stake and earn rewards.

 What is Kraken?

 Kraken Exchange is a San Francisco-based cryptocurrency exchange that was founded in 2011.
 The platforms enables users to trade more than 30 digital assets and 7 different FIAT currencies.
 It’s now trusted by more than 5 million traders, institutions, and authorities around the world.